sudorandom/kmcd.dev/content/posts/2024/protobuf-unknown-fields/index.md

 }
 ```

 This user class looks very similar to the previous one but some extra fields describe the expected structure of the message and some extra metadata on the fields to know how to decode protobuf.
-It also has an extra field for unknown fields.
-This is what it looks like:
+It also has an extra field (not shown) for unknown fields.
+This is what it looks like when we log our protobuf message that contains an unknown field:

 ```typescript
 {